What is Wilms tumor?

 Treatment usually involves a combination of the following:

 - Surgery: Wilms tumors usually need to be removed by a surgeon, either before or after additional therapy.
-In very young patients, small tumors that haven’t spread beyond the kidney may not require additional therapy.

 How is research helping kids with Wilms tumor?